harigabor96/PySpark-Sandbox/README.md

 A lightweight sandbox for prototyping with PySpark.

 ## Backlog
-- Figuring out how to run all unit tests from terminal.
+- Figuring out how to run all unit tests from terminal, probably by swithing to PyTest.